tranzzo/mobile-sdk-example-android/README.md

 }
 ```

-`PaymentContractInput` class that you will create for payment creation and processing.
+`PaymentContractInput` class that you will fill up with data for payment creation and processing.
+Object creation is described below from point 4) to point 5) in the list.

 `PaymentContractOutput` class that will provide you with an information about payment result.
 `PaymentContractOutput` will be one of following possible instances: `Success` or `Error`, or `Cancel`.